 My hon.
 Friend is correct.
 My right hon. and learned Friend the Lord Chancellor wrote to the bailiffs’ association to give it clear direction as to its duties and responsibilities in lockdown areas in this crisis.
 While there is a lockdown where movements are restricted, no evictions will take place.

 As I said in answer to an earlier question, we have increased the LHA and we did so in response to a call from Crisis and from Shelter.
 We are listening.
-As I said, that will result in £600 of additional income to people in difficulty.
+As I said, that will result in £600 of additional income for people in difficulty.
 The best thing that we can do is to help people to pay their rents.
-That helps and also means keeping people in jobs.
-Our primary focus as we work through this public health crisis is to keep the economy moving and keep people in jobs, ensuring that people can pay their bills.
+That helps, and also means keeping people in jobs.
+Our primary focus as we work through this public health crisis is to keep the economy moving and keep people in jobs, ensuring that they can pay their bills.

-The Government were absolutely right to protect renters over the last six months but, unfortunately, some people have misused that protection by causing unnecessary levels of antisocial behaviour in streets and law-abiding citizens have had to put up with that.
-Does the Minister agree that it is the right time now to lift the ban so that people can go back to a good quality of life in their streets and not have to put up with antisocial behaviour?
+The Government were absolutely right to protect renters over the last six months, but, unfortunately, some people have misused that protection by causing unnecessary levels of antisocial behaviour in streets, and law-abiding citizens have had to put up with that.
+Does the Minister agree that now is the right time to lift the ban so that people can go back to a good quality of life in their streets and not have to put up with antisocial behaviour?

 I am grateful to my hon.
 Friend for his question.
-The police have powers under the Anti-social Behaviour, Crime and Policing Act 2014 to deal with egregious antisocial behaviour, but he is absolutely right: where tenants are behaving irresponsibly, abusing their privileges and abusing their neighbours, not just the police, but landlords and the courts should have the right to act swiftly and that is the power that we have given them.
+The police have powers under the Anti-social Behaviour, Crime and Policing Act 2014 to deal with egregious antisocial behaviour, but he is absolutely right: when tenants are behaving irresponsibly, abusing their privileges and abusing their neighbours, not just the police but landlords and the courts should have the right to act swiftly, and that is the power that we have given them.

 My hon.
 Friend is absolutely correct.
 If a landlord wishes to pursue an action through the courts, that landlord will have to give the courts clear and defined information about the status of the tenants and the way in which the covid-19 emergency has affected them.
 If any landlord fails to do so, or attempts to circumvent those rules, the courts can adjourn the case, pushing it to the end of the queue, which will cost the landlord, if nothing else, probably quite a bit of money.
 So we have made sure there are tenant protections in place as we move through this crisis.